Have you ever wondered why kids keep forgetting so much of what they have been taught?

 Misconceptions describe what happens when a child’s conception or idea about something in mathematics is fundamentally opposed to what we are trying to teach them.
 A misconception is something that a child truly, intuitively believes, rather than an error or mistake.
 They are also almost always developmental, something that a child came up with themselves, rather than something that they were taught.
 That makes them much more powerful and also harder to deal with.

 Misconceptions are a problem with Understanding rather than Fluency.
 That’s why just telling a child how to do a procedure generally doesn’t fix the underlying issue – following procedures is about fluency rather than understanding.
+In the video below, you will see a student who has a pretty solid understanding of three, but not five.

 To find misconceptions we need to ask questions in a non-routine way.
 Routine questions (fluency) give us back routine answers, rather than showing what a child actually thinks.
 Problem solving tasks, or those that require transferring and connecting concepts, work the best.
 For a great set of diagnostic tests in key number concepts, click here and download the tests from the Interventions in Mathematics series.